* Tesla drops after saying crashed car was on autopilot

 * Amazon falls after Trump again targets the online giant

-Amazon dropped nearly 5 percent after President Donald Trump launched his latest attack over the pricing of the retailer's deliveries through the U.S. postal system and promised unspecified changes.
+Amazon dropped as much as 3 percent after President Donald Trump launched his latest attack over the pricing of the world's biggest online retailer's deliveries through the U.S. postal system and promised unspecified changes.

-Facebook was down 2.6 percent, while the other 'FANG' constituents Netflix, Google-parent Alphabet were down between 2.5 percent and 4.4 percent.
-The technology index was down 2.7 percent.
+Facebook was down 1.7 percent on Monday, while the other FANG constituents like Netflix, Google-parent Alphabet were down between 2 percent and 3 percent.

-Tesla shares shed about 7 percent ahead of the electric car maker's announcement of quarterly production numbers for its crucial Model 3 sedan.
+Tesla shares shed more than 5 percent ahead of the electric car maker's announcement of quarterly production numbers for its crucial Model 3 sedan.